taravatp/Neural_Network_From_Scratch/README.md

 <img src="images/sample_data.png" width="70%" height="60%">
 </p>

-**Note: because of computational limitations, this model has been trained on just 10 classes (Engilesh letter).**
+**Note: because of computational limitations, this model has been trained on just 10 classes.**

 This projects containts the following methods:
 1. feedforward methods to produce the outcome of an MLP model